This article discusses the absolutely best things to do in Kings Canyon National Park, one of the three parks located in the Sierra Nevada.

 The river gets more visible as soon as you get closer to the bottom of the canyon.

 There is a point where the river can be observed at road level.
-The power of this river cannot be described with words.
+The power of this river cannot be described in words.
 He moves at full force with an eternal impetuous sound.

 Note: This may not be a pleasant drive for people with a fear of altitude.
 Also, motion sickness may occur.